AXIHIXA/Memo/notes/py/numpy.md

         - `f_index`: `Fortran`-order index is tracked
         - `multi-index`: Type of indexes with one per iteration can be tracked
         - `external_loop`: Causes values given to be one-dimensional arrays with multiple values instead of zero-dimensional array
-    - Example 6: In the following example, one-dimensional arrays corresponding to each column is traversed by the iterator.
+    - **Example 6**: In the following example, one-dimensional arrays corresponding to each column is traversed by the iterator.
     ```
     >>> a = np.arange(0, 60, 5).reshape(3, 4)
     >>> a